-THEREFORE BE IT RESOLVED that Dakota Rural Action work to advance policies that
+BE IT FURTHER RESOLVED that Dakota Rural Action work to advance policies that

-- 1. Assure the continuance of a safe, local food supply including raw milk and raw milk products; - 2.
+- 1. Assure the continuance of a safe, local food supply including Unpasteurized Whole MilK and Unpasteurized Whole MilK products; - 2.
 Maintain the South Dakota dairy farm inspection service's "at least equal to" status with the federal government's USDA food safety inspection service; - 3.
-Provide options for direct marketing between consumers and raw milk producers, and also retail outlets for producers; - 4.
-Help beginning and transitional raw milk producers learn and develop the skills they need to be sustainable; - 5.
+Provide options for direct marketing between consumers and Unpasteurized Whole MilK producers, and also retail outlets for producers; - 4.
+Help beginning and transitional Unpasteurized Whole MilK producers learn and develop the skills they need to be sustainable; - 5.
 Establish marketing opportunities for producers who focus on the local market.

-13. ENERGY EFFICIENCY POLICY (Adopted 2011)
+13. ENERGY EFFICIENCY POLICY (adopted 2011)